 g) foreseeable exit opportunities.

-The preparation of the Business Plan is in many ways a balancing act.
-On the one hand, it must describe the Target’s business and opportunity accurately and with appropriate prudence; how ever it must also help sell the opportunity accurately and with appropriate funders.
-Members of the management team may have strength in either of these areas, but only very talented and experienced managers (or well-balanced teams) combine the two effectively.
+Preparing the Business Plan is, in many ways, a balancing act.
+On the one hand, it must describe Target’s business and opportunity accurately and appropriately; however, it must also help sell the opportunity accurately and with proper funders.
+Management team members may have strength in either of these areas, but only very talented and experienced managers (or well-balanced teams) combine the two effectively.

-The facts and opinions expressed in the Business Plan will, by necessity remain those of management.
-Given the fundamental importance of the Business Plan to the decision of the investors to invest, the management team will required to warrant the content of the Business Plan to the investors in the legal documentation (details outside the scope of this piece).
+The facts and opinions expressed in the Business Plan will, by necessity, remain those of management.
+Given the fundamental importance of the Business Plan to investors’ decisions to invest, the management team will be required to warrant the content of the Business Plan to the investors in the legal documentation (details outside the scope of this piece).

 The standard contents of a Business Plan are as follows: